ZJUGKC/GKC/doc/compiler/develop.md

 	| \?, \*, \+, \- | Question, Star, Plus, Minus |
 	| \^, `\|` | UpArrow, Vertical Line |

-The lex file for WLANG is named as `wlang.lex`.
+The lex file for WLANG is named as `WlangLex.cpp`.

 The basic principles are shown as follows: